History of the Roman Curia

-The history of the Roman Curia, the administrative apparatus responsible for managing the affairs of the Holy See and the Catholic Church, can be traced to the 11th century when informal methods of administration began to take on a more organized structure and eventual a bureaucratic form.
+The history of the Roman Curia, the administrative apparatus responsible for managing the affairs of the Holy See and the Catholic Church, can be traced to the 11th century when informal methods of administration began to take on a more organized structure and eventually a bureaucratic form.
 The Curia has undergone a series of renewals and reforms, including a major overhaul following the loss of the Papal States, which fundamentally altered the range and nature of the Curia's responsibilities, removing many of an entirely secular nature.

 Historical origins

 Like every bishop, the pope was surrounded by a college of priests.
 The college met regularly to form councils to lead its diocese.
 Its function also extended a calling to the universal Church, and for matters relating to it, the Pope surrounded himself with other bishops around Rome to hear their advice.
 Gradually, these consistories took an almost permanent presence: the word "curia" is first used in the Church by a papal document in 1089, during the reign of Pope Urban II.
 He set up the modern-day Roman Curia in the manner of a royal ecclesiastical court to help run the Church.

 Meetings were held three times a week under Pope Innocent III.

 Outside the presbyteries, which dealt with general topics, the pope set up specialized committees of Cardinals on particular topics.
 These commissions, first in temporary mandate, became more and more important and stable.
 Gradually, consistories lost their effectiveness and started to look like meetings apparatus.
 The real work was done within the congregations.

 The first congregation, the Holy Office did not begin its existence as a congregation until 1558, in the reign of Pope Paul IV.
 Then other congregations were created on this model: one after the Council for the Interpretation of the Decrees of the Council of Trent in 1561, and one for the Index in 1571.

 After the Council of Trent, Pope Sixtus V reorganized the administration of the Holy See on 22 January 1588 with the Apostolic Constitution Immensa Aeterni Dei which established as standard practice the organization of groups of cardinal as standing committees to examine or review defined categories problems.
 Some of these congregations were created to assist in the administration of the Papal States rather than those of the Holy See or the Church.